 The Young Leaders Scheme is based around the following modules:

 Each module in the scheme (with the exception of module K - First Aid Masterclass) is designed to take 1-2 hrs.
 They can therefore be delivered as stand alone modules in an evening - or a number of modules could be run on over a weekend.

 At the end of each module each young leader's certificate of achievement is updated and perhaps a new one for each module can be issued for each module completed.

 There are also a number of suggested projects - one of which must be completed each year.

 There are a number of Activity Badges available to Explorer Scouts.
 There is a list here.
 These build on the requirements of the Activity Badges in the Scout Section and lead towards the requirements for National Governing Body Awards.
 These can be gained to show a particular interest in a specific area - you can do all of them or none of them.
 The choice is yours!

 The Explorer Belt is the challenge of a lifetime that is available to Explorer Scouts aged over 16 and members of the Scout Network.

 It is a chance to undertake an international expedition over ten days that brings a real understanding of a different country, its people and way of life.

-The Explorer Belt is often described as 'the antidote to the package holiday'.
-It is designed to help young people develop a real understanding of another country by travelling through that country, working as a small team to complete surprise projects, and meeting local people.
+The Explorer Belt is designed to help young people develop a real understanding of another country by travelling through that country, working as a small team to complete surprise projects, and meeting local people.

 If you have any questions about Explorer Scouting in GLSW please contact one of the Assistant County Commissioners (Jane or Caroline) at email@example.com.